 Low-poo is a term that defines low-lather shampoo.
 These types of shampoos often contain non-ionic surfactants that are foaming agents, such as Lauryl Glucoside.
 Low-lathering shampoos are a great alternative to co-washes for those with fine hair because they have a liquid formula like traditional shampoo.
 This makes them more lightweight compared to the cream-based formula of co-washes.
 Low-poo shampoos are very gentle and non-stripping, yet provide a small amount of foam.

 Curlsmith Vivid Tones Vibrancy Shampoo is a very gentle low-poo.
-It has the look and feel of a traditional shampoo but it is suitable for frequent washes because it's non stripping and moisturizing.
-Any curl type, thickness or porosity can use it.
+It has the look and feel of a traditional shampoo but it is suitable for frequent washes because it's non stripping and moisturizes curly hair.
+Any curl type, texture or porosity can use it.

 If you are sensitive to fragrance or you have a sensitive scalp, try the Shine Shampoo instead.
 This fragrance-free cleanser is dermatologically tested to give a gentle cleansing without stripping the hair out.